 Doodling isn’t the only way to affect your brain’s cognitive function.
 You may have noticed adult coloring book sales exploding in the past couple years.
 It seemed to catch on like wildfire, with adults all over the country stocking up on colored pencils and getting in on craft time with their kids.
 Before long, people began claiming that coloring relaxed them.
 Work groups started coloring at lunch time.

-Even health care authorities reported on the coloring craze, making sure to point out its many benefits, including the calming effect it has on our brains.
-Dr. Scott M. Bea, clinical psychologist at the Cleveland Clinic, says that coloring is a “simple activity that takes us outside ourselves.
+Even healthcare authorities reported on the coloring craze, making sure to point out its many benefits, including the calming effect it has on our brains.
+Dr. Scott M. Bea, the clinical psychologist at the Cleveland Clinic, says that coloring is a “simple activity that takes us outside ourselves.
 In the same way, cutting the lawn, knitting, or taking a Sunday drive can all be relaxing.”

 Bea likens coloring to meditating: it turns attention away from ourselves and our busy brains.
 When we are coloring, Bea says the “difficulties of life evaporate from our awareness,” allowing our bodies and minds to relax a little bit.
 But it was his final point about the benefits of coloring that reminded us a lot of doodling.